AMalekB-Research/claims-evidence-upload-ux/README.md

 ## Overview

-As a personal injury claims hander at a mid-sized UK motor insurance provider, I have seen first hand the pain points both the cutomer and employees experience.
+As a personal injury claims handler at a mid-sized UK motor insurance provider, I have seen first hand the pain points both the customer and employees experience.
-This naturalistic oberservation reseach taks, was based directly on these observations over the 2.8 years I have been working in the role, handling inbound claims start to finsih along with manning phonelines.
+This naturalistic obesrvation research task, was based directly on these observations over the 2.8 years I have been working in the role, handling inbound claims start to finish along with manning phonelines.
 I identified a critical friction point in the evidence submission journey that was costing the business an estimated £24,000–£38,000 per year in excess handler time.

 ---
-## The Problem Statment
+## The Problem Statement

-Policyholders were failing to submit supporting eviednce for their claims, inturn causing manual intervetion by handlers, delays settlements and increased operational costs.
+Policyholders were failing to submit supporting evidence for their claims, inturn causing manual intervention by handlers, delayed settlements and increased operational costs.
 Despite being willing and cooperative.
 This was not a motivation problem — it was a process design problem.